Tecktron/html-partials-compiler/README.md

 #### In Your File:
 In the html file (or any text file really), I decided to create a `<!partial>` tag.
-So far I've found this to be unique so I don't interfere with any other packages that you may be using on the javascript side (I noticed a few that use include).
+So far I've found this to be unique so I don't interfere with any other packages that you may be using on the javascript side (I noticed a few that use an `<include>` tag).
 I added in the extra <! as some editors complained about an unknown or unclosed tag without it and this side-stepped that validation.
 This tag will be replaced with the `src` you provide based on the `cond` if you have supplied any and first process by any `run` present.

 ```